maxmind/GeoIP2-python/README.rst

 (e.g., ``city`` or ``country``), passing it the IP address you want to look up.

-If the request succeeds, the method call will return a model class for the end point you called.
+If the request succeeds, the method call will return a model class for the endpoint you called.
 This model in turn contains multiple record classes, each of which represents part of the data returned by the web service.

 If the request fails, the client class throws an exception.